kakinari/kakinari.github.io/README.md

 # kakinari.github.io
-This is setup for my homepage site.
+This is github-pages source repository.